loafey/master-thesis/Thesis/2.0. Background/CPS.typ

 Intuitively, we can think of continuations as functions that capture "the rest of the program".

-Continuations have seen successful use in many compilers for strict languages
+Continuations have seen successful use in many compilers for strict languages, for example by:
-@appel2007compiling, @fradet1991compilation, @kelsey1989realistic Additionally,
+Appel @appel2007compiling, Fradet and Métayer @fradet1991compilation,
+and Kelsey and Hudak @kelsey1989realistic.
-in the Spineless Tagless G-Machine (STG), the abstract machine of GHC, continuations are used to manage thunks, function application, and case analysis.
+Additionally, in the Spineless Tagless G-Machine (STG), the abstract machine of GHC, continuations are used to manage thunks, function application, and case analysis.

 Continuation-passing style is easiest explained by example.
 The identity function written in normal style would be: